Treatments Practised by Dave Wakeham:

 The aim is thus that we can come to understand and accept ourselves more fully without having to constantly hide from who we are, which can drain us of energy and strip away our sense of vitality in life.
 Through a process of psychotherapy we can over time learn to know, accept and integrate the different aspects of ourselves and to see them in a different light, thus freeing ourselves from the hold they may have had over us and enabling us to live more fully in the present moment.
 It may therefore mean delving into difficult, and often painful, emotions and experiences but in a supportive, accepting and non-judgmental environment.
 It can help us gain new perspectives, as well as find greater meaning or purpose in our lives.

-- • Trainee member of United Kingdom Council for Psychotherapy (UKCP)
+- Fully registered member of United Kingdom Council for Psychotherapy (UKCP)

 Training and Experience:

-Dave is a psychotherapist in training working towards full UKCP (UK Council for Psychotherapy) accreditation at Bath Centre for Psychotherapy and Counselling (BCPC), and abides by the principles and code of ethics laid out by both these organisations.
-Having now completed 5 years of studies, undertaking an MA in Humanistic and Integrative Psychotherapy, he has been working in private practice for over 3 years and prior to this spent a year working as a voluntary therapist for Turning Point with adults with addiction problems.
-He has also spent over 4 years working for NHS Southern Health and Andover and District Mencap with adults with mental health problems and learning disabilities, and the last year working with mental health patients at an acute inpatient unit for NHS Avon and Wiltshire Partnership Trust (AWP).
+Dave is a UKCP (UK Council for Psychotherapy) registered psychotherapist.
+Having completed his MA in Humanistic and Integrative Psychotherapy as part of a 7 year training at Bath Centre for Psychotherapy and Counselling (BCPC), and remaining a current graduate member, he abides by the principles and code of ethics laid out by both BCPC and the UKCP.
+He has been working in private practise for over 5 years and prior to this spent a year working as a voluntary therapist for Turning Point with adults with addiction problems.
+He has also spent over 7 years working for NHS Southern Health and Andover and District Mencap with adults with mental health problems and learning disabilities, and a year working with mental health patients at an acute inpatient unit for NHS Avon and Wiltshire Partnership Trust (AWP).